GovTechSG/ship-hats-overview/manage-user-groups.md

 ## Create user groups

-You can create user groups based on quota specified for your projects based on your subscription.
+As an SA/PA, you can create user groups based on quota specified for your projects based on your subscription.

 ### To create a user group
 1. From the side menu, click **Users** > **All User Groups**.